The Olde Angel Inn

 The Olde Angel Inn is a historic pub on Regent Street in the heart of Niagara-on-the-Lake, Ontario.
 The Inn is said to be haunted by Captain Colin Swayze, the resident ghost.

 History

 The Olde Angel Inn is one of the oldest pubs in Ontario (built in 1789 as The Harmonious Coach House).
 It has been reported as one of the oldest buildings in Canada.
 Although the Inn was rebuilt after the War of 1812, the exposed hand-hewn beams and thick plank floors laid in 1815 can still be seen.
 Historical figures such as John Graves Simcoe, the first Lieutenant-Governor; Alexander Mackenzie, the explorer; Prince Edward, the father of the future Queen Victoria; and Thomas Moore, the Irish National Poet were guests at The Olde Angel Inn.

 Location

 The Olde Angel Inn is located on Regent Street in Niagara-on-the-Lake, Ontario.
-It is located five blocks away from the historic site of Fort George and less than 25 kilometers from Niagara Falls.
+It is located five blocks away from the historic site of Fort George and less than 25 kilometres from Niagara Falls.